patelpr03/Readme-Generator/READMEOutput.md

 ## Instructions

-Install depenedencies with npm i command line and then run program
+install npm i and run the program with command node index.js

 ## license